Elmar999/face-recognition-using-FaceNet-model/README.md

 ## Face recognition using FaceNet model

 ### Introduction
 Face recognition using Neural Network.
 Neural Network is implemented using [Keras](https://keras.io/) functional API, that makes it easy to experiment with different architectures.
 The input of Neural Network is 128 dimensional vector.
+Haar Cascade has been used to detect faces.

 ### Model